unpoly/unpoly/src/unpoly/pages/render-hooks.md

 ### Awaiting postprocessing

 After the `up.render()` promise fulfills the fragments may still change further through [animation](/up.motion) or [revalidation](/caching#revalidation).
-To run code when animations have concluded and cached content was revalidated, use the `up.render().finished` promise:
+To run code when animations have concluded and cached content was revalidated, use the [`up.render().finished`](/up.RenderJob.prototype.finished) promise:

 ```js
 let result = await up.render({ target: '.target', url: '/path' }).finished
 console.log("Final fragments: ", result.fragments)
 ```

+The `up.render().finished` promise resolves to the last `up.RenderResult` that updated a fragment.
+If revalidation re-rendered the fragment, it is the result from the second render pass.
+If no revalidation was performed, or if revalidation yielded an [empty response](/caching#when-nothing-changed), it is the result from the initial render pass.

-The `up.render().finished` promise rejects when there is any error during the initial render pass or during revalidation.
+The promise rejects when there is any error during the initial render pass or during revalidation.

 Instead of a promise you may also pass an [`{ onFinished }`](/up.render#options.onRendered) callback.\
 In HTML you can set an `[up-on-finished]` attribute on a [link](/a-up-follow) or [form](/form-up-submit).